 How Can GoGlobal Help Me in Offering an ESOP?

 When it comes to offering equity options, each country and payroll jurisdiction is unique.
-Empowered by our team of leading EoR and PEO experts, GoGlobal can work with tax and legal professionals to be construct a plan to offer shares to EoR employees.
-For example, by reviewing the provisions of your home country and the home country of employees in question, we can help you determine whether your equity benefits should be offered in the form of straight company shares or more complex options.
+Empowered by our team of leading EOR and PEO experts, GoGlobal can work with tax and legal professionals to construct a plan to offer shares to EOR employees.
+For example, by reviewing the provisions of your home country and the home country of the employees in question, we can help you determine whether your equity benefits should be offered in the form of straight company shares or more complex options.